calebsylvest/beanstalk/README.md

 Beanstalk dynamically builds a grid based on customizable variables.
 The `_grid.scss` file includes basic variable defaults that can be modified or overwritten in a `_vars.scss` partial (or whatever method you prefer to handle variables).

 The `$row-width` variable controls the max-width of a responsive site.
 The `$column-gutter` variable controls the gutter between grid columns.
 The `$total-columns` variable controls the number of columns generated in the grid.
 By default Beanstalk is a 12 column grid system, but changing the number of columns is easy.
+The `$show-grid` variable, if set to `true`, will color all grid columns a transparent red color.
+This is only for testing and demonstration purposes and the variable is set to `false` by default.

 ```
 $row-width: 960px !default;
 $column-gutter: 0.9375em !default;
 $total-columns: 12 !default;
+$show-grid: false !default;
 ```

 ### Grid Building